A survey of diversity quantification in natural language processing: The why, what, where and how: What objects are measured for diversity

-In-text diversity involves categories which are associated with linguistic properties that are implicitly assumed to be inherent to a text, whether it is written, spoken, or signed.
-It is addressed and quantified in 124 papers (out of 198) in our dataset.
-For example, \citet{guo-etal-2024-curious} find that through successive iterations, synthetic texts exhibit a consistent decrease in their lexical, semantic and syntactic diversity.
-Lexical diversity is operationalized in their system with (i) \emph{tokens} of words as \emph{elements} and unique words as \emph{categories} and (ii) \emph{n}-grams as \emph{elements} and unique \emph{n}-grams as \emph{categories}.
-Semantic and syntactic diversity in their approach can be understood as \emph{disparity}, with sentences being both \emph{categories} and \emph{elements}.
-Similarly, sets of LM-generated responses \citep{gao-etal-2019-jointly, tevet-berant-2021-evaluating,han-etal-2022-measuring}, captions \citep{schuz-etal-2021-diversity}, translations \citep{burchell-birch-and-kenneth-heafield-2022-exploring, shao-etal-2022-one, wu-etal-2020-generating}, paraphrases \citep{kumar-etal-2019-submodular, bawden-etal-2020-study, cao-wan-2020-divgan} are evaluated with respect to the diversity of the words or word sequences that they contain, as well as the diversity of their semantic contents and syntactic structures.
+In-text categories are associated with linguistic properties that are implicitly assumed to be inherent to a text, whether it is written, spoken, or signed.
+They are addressed and quantified in 119 papers (out of 188) in our dataset.
+For example, \citet{guo-etal-2024-curious} find that through iterations of training a model with its predecessor's synthetic output, texts exhibit a consistent decrease in their lexical, semantic and syntactic diversity.
+Lexical diversity is operationalized in their system with (i) words as elements and unique words as categories and (ii) \emph{n}-grams as elements and unique \emph{n}-grams as categories.
+Semantic and syntactic diversity in their approach can be understood as \emph{disparity}, with sentences being both categories and elements.
+Similarly, sets of LM-generated responses \citep{gao-etal-2019-jointly, tevet-berant-2021-evaluating,han-etal-2022-measuring}, captions \citep{schuz-etal-2021-diversity}, translations \citep{burchell-birch-and-kenneth-heafield-2022-exploring, shao-etal-2022-one, wu-etal-2020-generating}, paraphrases \citep{kumar-etal-2019-submodular, bawden-etal-2020-study, cao-wan-2020-divgan} are evaluated for the diversity of the words or word sequences that they contain, as well as the diversity of their semantic contents and syntactic structures.
+More rare but interesting instances of in-text diversity are when categories are not defined beforehand but emerge automatically e.g.\ by clustering \cite{han-etal-2022-measuring}.